neondatabase/website/content/docs/reference/glossary.md

 ### Non-primary branch

-Any branch that is not designated as the [primary branch](#primary-branch) is considered a non-primary branch.
+Any branch not designated as the [primary branch](#primary-branch) is considered a non-primary branch.
 For more information, see [Non-primary branch](https://neon.tech/docs/manage/branches#non-primary-branch).

 ### Page